Nicholas404k/alx-low_level_programming/0x09-static_libraries/README.md

-First time doing static libaries
+My first doing "what is static libaries all about"